 A draft of the Calumet TARP System Post Construction Monitoring Plan was submitted to the required agencies on November 7, 2014 in accordance with Section IX, paragraph 35a of the Consent Decree.
-Discussions regarding the plan continued in 2016 and a revised plan was submitted to the required agencies on September 30, 2016 (copy on enclosed CD).
-This plan was approved by the USEPA in a letter dated October 7, 2016 (copy on enclosed CD).
-The sampling and monitoring required in this plan occured during 2017 and 2018, with the final report scheduled for submittal by June 30, 2019.
+Discussions regarding the plan continued in 2016 and a revised plan was submitted to the required agencies on September 30, 2016.
+This plan was approved by the USEPA in a letter dated October 7, 2016 (copy on enclosed thumb drive).
+The sampling and monitoring required in this plan occurred during 2017 and 2018, and the required report was submitted on June 27, 2019.
+A report entitled "Post-Construction Monitoring Report for the Calumet Tunnel and Reservoir Plan System" is included as Appendix D.

-A draft of the Mainstream/Lower Des Plaines TARP System Post Construction Monitoring Plan was submitted to the required agencies on November 5, 2018 in accordance with Section IX, Paragraph 35b of the Consent Decree (copy on enclosed CD).
+A draft of the Mainstream/Lower Des Plaines TARP System Post Construction Monitoring Plan was submitted to the required agencies on November 5, 2018 in accordance with Section IX, Paragraph 35b of the Consent Decree (copy on enclosed thumb drive).
 The sampling and monitoring required in this plan will occur during 2030 and 2031, with the final report scheduled for submittal by June 30, 2032.